sdumancic/angular-translations-demo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.

+This application shows how to use angular ngx-translate to load translations from Observable per module.
+It also shows how to share shared translations beetween modules.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.